 For more information, go to: phd.au.dk/gradschools/scienceandtechnology/

-There is more to life as a molecular biology student at the University of Aarhus than subjects and lessons.
-The versatile and inspiring student life at the Department of Molecular Biology is centred around “Die rote Zone” – a large facility at Science Park Aarhus, which the students furnished themselves and where they meet in connection with academic and social activities.
-In addition, a number of student organisations at the Department of Molecular Biology organise academic activities, excursions, celebrations and social functions.
-The different student associations at the university consist of students who meet to discuss issues relating to their degree programme.
-These organisations influence the academic content of the degree programmes, from department and centre level to the top management levels at the university.
+Students on this programme are based at the Department of Molecular Biology – a large facility at Science Park Aarhus which students have furnished themselves and where they meet in connection with academic and social activities.
+In addition, a number of student organisations at the department organise academic activities, excursions, celebrations and social functions.

 -experienced, photographed and filmed by the students themselves.